j0Shi82/shopify-partydawn/README.md

 You can certainly also use `window.postMessage` to build an event bridge between the Web Pixel (iframe) and the top frame.
 But I chose sessionStorage since it's directly supported by the Web Pixel API.

+### Tagging Server

+You can test a server implementation by altering the tag manager URL in the theme settings `partydawn_gtm_server`.
+So far I've had issues with cookies not getting properly set from the server container and I'm not sure how to debug it.

 ## Matomo

 - `snippets/global-partytown.liquid`